Junia Earrings AMOR

 Though seeing to the death of her brother and husband, after Caesar's death, the first emperor Augustus left Junia alone, and she died of old age, quite a wealthy and influential woman.
 So strong was she, it is said, that in her will she named many prominent men, but omitted the emperor of Rome, Augustus' step-son, Tiberius.
 Tiberius reacted graciously, in any case, and allowed for her the customary funerary honors.
 From Tacitus, we hear that in Junia's funerary procession, "the busts of 20 most illustrious families were borne," attesting to the incredible status of Junia herself, and her family (Annals, III.76).

-Our earrings are available in Sterling Silver for $45, and in 18 Karat Gold Over Sterling Silver for $75.
+Our earrings are available in 925 Sterling Silver for $95, and in golden Yellow Silver for $55.